INMAS-Math/INMAS-Math.github.io/inmas.md

 The student mentorship role was assumed jointly between PIs and program coordinators.
 PIs and program coordinators also participated in the development and delivery of the training material, primarily on projects and Python programming.
-The statistical methods and machine-learning training modules were primarily assumed by additional instructors.
+The statistical methods and machine-learning training modules were primarily developed by additional instructors.

 ### Financial
-A good fraction of the INMAS budget was used for providing a fraction of the students' remuneration for the INMAS-sponsored internships.
+A good portion of the INMAS budget went to cost-sharing the students' remuneration for the INMAS-sponsored internships.
-During the last year of the program (2025), students were paid $30 per hour, of which half came from the INMAS grant, and the other half from the hosting organizations.
+During the last year of the program (2025), interns were paid $15/hour or more by the host companies while INMAS matched that amount in the form of a lunp-sum stipend.
-As internships were typically around 10 to 12 weeks of 40 hours per week, about $7k of INMAS budget had to be allocated per student per summer.
+The internships were typically around 10 to 12 weeks at 40 hours per week, so roughly $7k of INMAS funding was allocated per student per summer.
-For a modest program of 20 internships per year, one would need an annual budget of about $150k.
+For a program of 20 internships per year, one would need an annual budget of about $150k for stipends.

-The other big-ticket item in INMAS budget was for providing salaries for the program coordinators, PIs, instructors, teaching assistants, and consultant for program assessment.
+The other big-ticket items in the INMAS budget were salaries for the program coordinators, payments to the instructors, teaching assistants, external consultant for program assessment, and teaching reductions for the PIs.
-Finally, travel, lodging, and meals for students participating in the training sessions from remote nodes constituted another important, although less significant part of the budget.
+Finally, reimbursements for travel, lodging, and meals for students participating in the training sessions constituted another important component of the budget.

 ### Potential Additional Resources
-While we haven't fully explored the possibility of maximally leveraging some of the additional resources typically available in a graduate institution, we believe that there exists significant potential synergies that can be exploited:
+We believe that significant potential synergies iwith existing resources could be exploited by people looking to set up a program at their institution:
 - The needs identified by INMAS are not unique to mathematics.
-A very similar situation exists in other disciplines such as in Physics PhD education, for example.
+A very similar situation exists in other disciplines, such as physics for example.
-Coordinating a program that would include multiple departments could be a way to leverage additional resources in the same institution.
+Coordinating a program that includes multiple departments could be a way to leverage additional resources in a single institution.

 - The INMAS program did not fully leverage student services typically offered by universities, such as life design, student placement, and the like.
-Our assessment is that these services are in most part tailored for undergraduates, who form the majority of the population of the university.
-Working in partnership with these services and providing awareness of the graduate students' needs to the personnel involved would be an efficient way to offset some of the tasks involving professional development training and the identification and coordination of internship opportunities.
+Our assessment is that these services are generally tailored for undergraduates, who form the majority of the population of the university.
+Working in partnership with these services and providing the personnel involved with awareness of graduate students' needs might be an efficient way to offset some of the tasks involving professional development training and identifying and coordinating internship opportunities.

-- Most of the technical training material used during the existence of the program was developed purposely for a targeted audience of PhD students in mathematics.
+- Most of the technical training material used during the INMAS program was developed purposely for a targeted audience of PhD students in mathematics.
-Keeping technical material up-to-date can be particularly challenging given the rapid advances taking place in areas such as machine learning and programming languages.
-Meanwhile, there are multiple reputable and publicly available sources of material now available on the internet on these topics.
+But keeping such technical material up-to-date can be particularly challenging given the rapid advances in fields such as machine learning and programming languages, not to mention artificial intelligence.
+Meanwhile, there are multiple reputable and publicly available sources of training material available online for these topics.
 Leveraging and potentially contributing to these resources can be an efficient way to reduce the effort of providing targeted technical training.
-In addition, some components of the technical training material is already available from local computer science and some mathematics departments from the same institution.
-Developing and offering an extended curriculum aimed at providing a more peripheral technical training, including projects using real-world data, would be another way to leverage existing resources at the university level.
+In addition, some components of the technical training material are already available from computer science and some mathematics departments, albeit usually in the form of semester-long courses that require more time than students have available.
+Developing and offering an extended curriculum aimed at providing a more peripheral technical training[1], including projects using real-world data, would be another way to leverage existing resources at the university level.

-- We believe that professional associations could play an active role in stewarding a program aimed at its student members.
-Few associations have already put together parts and pieces of such a program, but fall short of fully addressing the needs identified by INMAS.
+- We believe that professional associations could play an active role in stewarding a program aimed at their student members.
+A few associations have put together parts and pieces of such a program, but the available components fall short of fully addressing the needs identified by INMAS.
 Building a critical mass of participants from academia and BIG organizations under the umbrella of a professional association could be a promising way to address the current challenge.

-- While the cost-sharing of internships provided a definite advantage in securing positions for the students, one can imagine a program where internships are entirely subsidized by hosting companies.
-This would require developing lasting relations with specific organizations, and integrating with their talent pipelines.
+- While the cost-sharing of internships provided a definite advantage in securing positions for the students, one can imagine a program where internships are entirely paid by hosting companies.
+This would likely require developing lasting relations with specific organizations, and integrating with their talent pipelines.
+The target companies for internships will be discussed below in section on Industry Outreach and Internship Generation.
 The target companies for internships will be discussed below in section on [Industry Outreach and Internship Generation](#industry-outreach-and-internship-generation).

 ## Tasks and Activities
-Maintaining a yearly program such as INMAS requires the dedication of resources aimed at accomplishing specific tasks and activities.
-Here, we have broken down
-the multiple activities conducted by the INMAS team, and listed them in chronological order as they take place in the annual calendar.
+Operating a year-round program such as INMAS requires careful scheduling of resources aimed at accomplishing specific tasks and activities.
+Below, we break down the activities conducted by the INMAS team and list them in chronological order as they take place in the annual calendar.
-These tasks consisted of:

 - [Node Selection and Outreach](#node-selection-and-outreach)
 - [Program Coordination](#program-coordination)
 - [Program Advertisement](#program-advertisement)